JoseMMorales/Angular-Routing/readme.md

 ## Query Parameters in a route

 We can pass optional parameters like page number, sorting & filter criteria to the component.
-(Ex: User go back to a previous page where has filtered elements in a list)
+(Ex: User goes back to a previous page where has filtered elements in a list)

 <div align="center">
   <img width="599" alt="Query Parameters" src="https://user-images.githubusercontent.com/43299285/222711082-09853654-efa5-4327-b01d-1709e54b3819.PNG">